jbrunton/jbrunton.com-jekyll/_posts/2012-10-04-avoid-incidental-complexity.md

 > <cite>[Wikipedia entry on *Programming complexity*](http://en.wikipedia.org/wiki/Programming_complexity#Types)</cite>

-In my opinion, however, this isn't general enough.
-Plenty of code features incidental complexity (i.e. that which is not inherent to solving the problem at hand) not because the solution could be better written in another language, but because the developer is trying to solve too many problems at once.
+In my opinion, this isn't general enough.
+Plenty of code features incidental complexity (i.e. that which is not inherent to solving the problem at hand) not because of the limitations of the tools, but because the implementation is not especially clean and includes unnecessary background noise.

+### Red, yellow and green code

+Reginald Braithwaite expresses this particular trait of poor code elegantly in his article [Economizing can be penny-wise and pound foolish](http://weblog.raganwald.com/2006/12/economizing-can-be-penny-wise-and.html):

+> Pick up the source code for a program and three highlighter markers, one green, one yellow, and one red.
+Go through the source.
+If you don't understand what something does, mark it in red.
+If you understand it, but it has everything to do with the accidental difficulty of the implementation and nothing to do with the inherent difficulty of the problem, mark it in yellow.
+And finally, if something seems to express the problem and its solution fairly directly in an manner you understand, mark it in green.

+> [...]

+> When the green is all in once place, we can look at it and verify it and think about it with our *Inherent Difficulty* hat on.
+And by segregating all of the yellow code into its own place, we can look at it and verify it and think about it with our Accidental Difficulty or *Implementation* hat on.

+Braithwaite here points out that, from the point of view of an application developer, library code is often reasoned about with the *accidental difficulty* hat on.
+I would suggest there are two reasons why this might be the case.

+First, as suggested by the Wikipedia definition of accidental complexity: sometimes the limitations of the tools we use introduce unnecessary complexity to the implementation.
+This is unavoidable, but by ensuring such cases are confined to library code, our application can remain eminently readable.

+Secondly, without due care, we might fail to correctly decompose our code into single responsibility classes or functions.
+If we allow our code to take on multiple responsibilities then the purpose of each unit of code is diluted with distractions, as the developer is trying to solve too many problems at once.
 Consider this example:

 {% highlight javascript %}
 function selectedItems(items) {